nortakales/vs-code-qalc/README.md

 [x] support for "ago"
 [x] Seems to be a bug if a document has 1 USD in it, when it loads, it caches a wrong result before currencies load?
 [] convert hex to rgb
-[] use oC and oF as "degrees c" and "degress f"
+[x] use oC and oF as "degrees c" and "degress f"
-[] px/points units
+[x] px/points units
-[] formatter needs to take settings object for performance and tests
+[x] formatter needs to take settings object for performance and tests [] more efficient use of scopes for the reassignUnitError [] output should be an error when reassigning a unit [] ability to change px per inch and px per em
+[] finish an actual readme

 note: had to run `sudo apt-get install libnss3-dev` to get tests running on cmd and `sudo apt-get install libatk1.0-0`